-The majority of the Bank's trading securities are fixed-rate U.S. Treasury Notes.
-To convert most of these fixed-rate investment securities to a short-term floating rate, the Bank entered into fixed-for-floating interest rate exchange agreements that are indexed to the OIS rate.
+The Bank's trading securities include both fixed-rate and variable-rate U.S. Treasury Notes.
+To convert most of its fixed-rate U.S. Treasury Notes to a short-term floating rate, the Bank has entered into fixed-for-floating interest rate exchange agreements that are primarily indexed to the overnight index swap ("OIS") rate.
 These derivatives are treated as economic hedges.